-Taking a new approach to documentary photography after a near-death experience in Libya, Guy Martin captured Turkey's fantasies in a series now on show at Arles
+Taking a new approach to documentary photography after a near-death experience in Libya, Guy Martin captured Turkey's fantasies in a series now published by GOST

 Instead he started to investigate Turkish soap operas, lavish productions exported throughout the Arab-speaking world.
 Turkey in 2012 was “this model of democracy and secular leadership in a Muslim world on fire”, he says, at the peak of its accession talks with the European Union, and highly influential in the Arab world; for Martin, the soaps reflected some of its power and glamour.